 The most important thing about me: I have four super creative and fun offspring who grew up and moved away far too soon.
 We do, however, talk often and stalk each other on social media, visiting every time there are presents involved.
 Or cake.

-By the way, my daughter does the Hollywood thing.
-Check her out HERE.
+By the way, my daughter Lola Blanc is a singer/songwriter/actor/director/podcaster.
+Shameless mom plug: check her out HERE.

 In my past life, I was a kindergarten teacher, a motivational speaker and the president of a family network that produced and marketed family enrichment and literacy products that I developed.
 I had 800 sales reps at one point.
 I have published numerous educational books, created educational and motivational systems for families and children.
 I have also been a parent educator on and off for 25 years, specializing in positive parenting, family literacy, and baby care & nurturing.